LNP-BP/LNPBPs/lnpbp-0002.md

 Authors would like to thank:
 * Giacomo Zucco and Alekos Filini for their initial work on the commitment schemes as a part of early RGB effort [13];
-* Christian Decker for pointing out on Lightning Network incompatibility with all existing cryptographic commitment schemes;
+* Dr Christian Decker for pointing out on Lightning Network incompatibility with all existing cryptographic commitment schemes.

 ## References